MikSanty/qr-code-component-main/README.md

 ### Useful resources

-- https://getcssscan.com/css-box-shadow-examples - This helped me for the box shadow 'cos I can't be bothered to create a custom one and I really like their collection.
+- https://getcssscan.com/css-box-shadow-examples - This helped me for the box shadow 'cos I can't be bothered creating a custom one and I really like their collection of box shadows there.

 ## Author